Quiver Quantitative

 Sustainable future revenue growth is dependent upon the development of technology solutions that enable scale and address new markets.

 Our iSpecimen Marketplace technology consists of four major functional areas: data ingestion and harmonization, search, workflow management, and administration, compliance and reporting.
 Each of these functional areas need continual development to both enable our current business to scale and to enable us to enter new markets.
-Our intention is to focus most of our engineering resources on the development of the iSpecimen Marketplace platform for the foreseeable future.
+As financial resources become available, our intention is to focus most of our engineering resources on the development of the iSpecimen Marketplace platform for the foreseeable future.
+In fiscal year 2023, we incurred $5,386,165 in technology expenses, and capitalized $3,767,332 for internally developed software.
 In fiscal year 2022, we incurred $4,449,206 in technology expenses, and capitalized $2,975,686 for internally developed software.
-In fiscal 2021, we incurred $1,837,882 in technology expenses, and capitalized $1,035,367 for internally developed software.
-While we are spending, and expect to continue to spend, a significant amount of time and resources on the development of this platform, we cannot provide any assurances of our iSpecimen Marketplace’s short or long-term success or growth.
-While we believe that the net proceeds from our initial public offering closed in June 2021 and in our private placement offering closed in December 2021 will be sufficient to fund our current operating plans, there is no assurance that the resources being allocated for the platform will be sufficient to complete planned additional capabilities, or that such completion will result in significant revenues or profit for us.
+While we have spent a significant amount of time and resources on the development of this platform, we cannot provide any assurances of our iSpecimen Marketplace’s short or long-term success or growth and there is no assurance that the resources being allocated for the platform will be sufficient to complete planned additional capabilities, or that such completion will result in significant revenues or profit for us.
+While we have security measures in place to protect our information and our customers’ information and to prevent data loss and other security breaches, there can be no assurance that in the future we will be able to anticipate or prevent security breaches or unauthorized access of our information technology systems or the information technology systems of the third-party providers upon which we rely.
 If our customers or suppliers do not perceive this platform to be of high value and quality, we may not be able to retain them or acquire new customers or suppliers.

 Our platform may become technologically obsolete or commoditized.